joshandnoodles/Thesis/doc/lab_log.md

 ![](http://cdn.mikroe.com/img/clicker/2/pic32mx/overview/clicker_2_pc32mx_combinations.png)

-The **clicker 2 for PIC32MX** would be the choice from MikroElektronika's offerings (the other sytem will be grossly more expensive).
+The **Clicker 2 for PIC32MX** would be the choice from MikroElektronika's offerings (the other sytem will be grossly more expensive).
 However, it appears that MikroElektronika's PIC32 line of products focuses heavily on multimedia more than lower level embedded system applications.
 This is fine but is the reason so many products were elimated.
 MikroElektronika favors LCDs over Ethernet and cameras.
 The prices of everything may be compariable between a MikroElektronika setup and a Microchip setup.
 It is also worth noting that does not have a development board for any of the PIC32MZ chips (the fastest in Microchip's 32-bit line).
 However, this will need to be investigated further.

 ## Consideration of Arduino/Raspberry Pi/BeagleBone